Skip to content

 When he finds her in the street, she is agitated and claims that she witnessed Dezsö killing him.
 She carries a video cassette that she claims shows the killing. Ádám doesn’t believe what he’s hearing, and then Anna is run over by Dezsö’s van and dies.
 After some detours, he goes back home, pops the cassette in the VCR and watches himself being killed.
 Then the film starts looping, for real.
 Hurok doesn’t pretend to invent the wheel and explicitly pays homage to films dealing with time loops.
 The film proceeds in an original and inventive way, and it’s worth noting that it doesn’t get bogged down with expository dialogue but rather adheres to the maxim “Show, don’t tell”.

 This is not a film for anyone looking for deep characterisations or emphasis on acting.
-Not that the thespians are necessarily bad, especially Géza D Hegedüs as Ádám’s father, but the temporal pincer movements, avant la lettre, are conveyed through the action, and works quite well.
+Not that the thespians are necessarily bad, especially Géza D Hegedüs as Ádám’s father, but the temporal pincer movements, avant la lettre, are conveyed through the action and work quite well.
 Each iteration of the proceedings presents new elements that will be important for the story.
 Each of them also displays a growth in Ádám’s personality that is more organic than the growth hormones he’s supposed to carry.
 The relationship between Anna and Ádám progresses as well and takes the unborn child into account.
 The budget for the project was relatively modest, but the ingenuity employed still resulted in a memorable film.

 Hurok Loop